Shipeasy

 Install in your agent

-Production readyOn this page · 6 min readUpdated · June 17, 2026Works with · Claude Code · Codex · Copilot CLI · OpenCode · Cursor · Windsurf · Cline · Gemini · Continue · OpenClaw
+Production readyOn this page · 6 min readWorks with · Claude Code · Codex · Copilot CLI · OpenCode · Cursor · Windsurf · Cline · Gemini · Continue · OpenClaw

-Shipeasy ships seven skills (flags, experiments, metrics, i18n, bugs, see, setup) and the shipeasy MCP server (npx -y @shipeasy/mcp@latest).
-The skills auto-trigger on natural-language phrasing and walk your agent through each workflow; the MCP server is the typed toolkit that actually creates feature flags, drafts experiments, pushes i18n keys, and files feedback.
+Shipeasy ships a set of agent skills (flags, metrics, alerts, ops, see, setup, migrate) and the shipeasy MCP server (npx -y @shipeasy/mcp@latest).
+The skills auto-trigger on natural-language phrasing and walk your agent through each workflow; the MCP server is the typed toolkit that actually creates feature flags, defines metrics, raises alert rules, and files feedback.

 Everything lives once in the shipeasy-ai/shipeasy marketplace repo and is referenced per host — nothing is duplicated per agent.
 There are two install tiers.